 note: vegans can make the same shahi paneer recipe with tofu and cashew yogurt. i won’t advise using soy or peanut yogurt for this dish as these will ruin the taste. if using cashew yogurt than you don’t need to add cashews while making the paste.

 shahi paneer recipe below:

-shahi paneer recipe - rich mughlai dish with cottage cheese.
+shahi paneer recipe - rich mughlai dish made with cottage cheese.

 - 200 grams paneer (cottage cheese)

-- 1.5 cups strained stock (got from boiling the onions with dry fruits) + water OR 1.5 cups water
+- 1 to 1.5 cups strained stock (got from boiling the onions with dry fruits) + water OR 1.5 cups water

 - ½ cup full fat fresh curd (yogurt or dahi) - whisked till smooth